Diu Gujarat, India Travel Guide

 Incorporation into India along with Goa and Daman.

-Diu remained a Portuguese territory until 1961, when it used to be incorporated into India along with Goa and Daman.
-This history Diu a living museum, offering visitors a direct connection to a captivating colonial chapter.
+Diu remained a Portuguese territory until 1961, when it was incorporated into India along with Goa and Daman.
+This history Diu a museum that shows life as it was, offering visitors a straight connection to a fascinating colonial chapter.

 The island's architecture, specifically the grand Diu Fort and old churches, reflects its Portuguese colonial past.
 These constructions are enduring symbols of the island's key importance and its layered history.